Top Property Management Software With NetSuite Integration: 2026 Comparison Guide

 Re-Leased

 Overview: Re-Leased is a commercial lease operations platform that sits between property teams and finance.
-Built with the lease as the primary data object, it handles complex commercial workflows while integrating cleanly with accounting systems like NetSuite. native two-way integration with Oracle NetSuite, positioning it as a strong choice for organizations that need deep ERP connectivity without middleware complexity.
+Built with the lease as the primary data object, it handles complex commercial workflows while integrating cleanly with accounting systems like NetSuite.
+Native two-way integration with Oracle NetSuite, positioning it as a strong choice for organizations that need deep ERP connectivity without middleware complexity.

 NetSuite integration: Oracle NetSuite Partner, Re-Leased's integration stays compatible with the latest publicly available version of NetSuite.
 This vendor-maintained approach means your IT team isn't responsible for testing compatibility with each NetSuite release.